Decorative typography with swirls and cursive text "Fifty Shades of Grey."

 Specification

-A Map of Kent is a limited edition publication of 500 hand-numbered books.
+A Map of Kent is a limited edition publication of 500 numbered copies.

-Map sheets open to 53x74cm printed on Chagall Bianco paper by Cordenon.
+Map sheets are mounted on guards to open flat in the traditional atlas binding style.
+Printed on Chagall Bianco paper by Cordenon.

-The purchase includes a loose unbound map sheet of your area of choice, suitable for framing.
+The purchase includes a loose unbound map sheet, suitable for framing.

 Decorative typography